bencarlson/Sitecore-v902-XP1-Scaled-Installation/README.md

 The general approach is to start with setting up *Solr* and a *Sql* instance then followed by *XConnect (i.e. Collection, CollectionSearch roles)*, *xDB Services (i.e. ReferenceData, MarketingAutomationReporting, MarketingAutomation roles)*, *Reporting*, *Processing*, *Content Management*, and *Content Delivery* instances.

-**Install and Configure SOLR:**
-DeploySolr\01 Deploy_SOLR.md

-Install and Configure SQL:
-02 Deploy_SQL.md
-If you already have a SQL Server 2016 instance to use, then you should still validate the steps that ensure that SQL Server can be remotely installed to.
-This includes having an admin username and password and ensuring the TCP/IP is enabled.

 ## Create Base VM